Angodev-hub/DinkumAccessibilityToolkit/README.md

 # Dinkum Accessibility Toolkit (DAT)

-Dinkum Accessibility Toolkit (DAT) is an open-source accessibility mod for Dinkum.
+DAT is an open-source accessibility framework for Dinkum.

-## Goals

-- Improve visual accessibility.
+Its objective is simple:

+> Make Dinkum more accessible without changing its gameplay.

-- Highlight insects, fish and other difficult-to-see objects.
+The project initially focuses on improving the visibility of insects, fish and other difficult-to-spot world objects.

-- Keep the experience immersive.
-- Make every feature optional and configurable.
+Every feature is optional and configurable.

-> Work in progress.
+## Philosophy

+DAT is **not** a cheat.

+It does not reveal hidden information.

+Instead, it enhances the perception of information that is already available to the player.

+## Planned features

+- Insect highlighting
+- Fish highlighting
+- Dig spot highlighting
+- Accessibility presets
+- Colorblind-friendly rendering
+- Optional audio cues

+## Status

+Early development.